 Zoe: (sarcastically) Any particular sweater in mind?

-The Hero Dies: At least two season finales.
+- The Hero Dies: At least two season finales.
 One of them twists it by having the character survive the end-of-season cliffhanger, carry on a few episodes into the new season, and then have nervous breakdown and leave the series.

-Unresolved Sexual Tension: Ruth and Harry.
+- Unresolved Sexual Tension: Ruth and Harry.
 Also, done in a very cute way with Ros and Adam Lawrence (the new Home Secretary at the end of Series 8).

-Well Intentioned Extremists: In addition to several Villians of the Week from the earlier series (most memorably, Collingwood and his cohorts from "Gas and Oil"), at least two season arcs from the later years (six and eight) are built around massive conspiracies consisting of such individuals.
+- Well-Intentioned Extremist: In addition to several Villians of the Week from the earlier series (most memorably, Collingwood and his cohorts from "Gas and Oil"), at least two season arcs from the later years (six and eight) are built around massive conspiracies consisting of such individuals.

-And to be even fairer, the show did deliberately go out of it's way to show as many different threats as possible.
-The IRA, White Power groups, "totally not the BNP", eco-terrorists, a wide variety of ex-Soviet spies/assassins/moles, corrupt banks, all were shown as legitimate threats.
+- Western Terrorists: This trope is fully justified, as MI-5 is (or at least, it was when the show started) concerned with domestic security akin to the American FBI, and not exclusively terrorism.
+The first series was written prior to 9/11 (although some cursory references were inserted after the fact) when Irish splinter groups, xenophobic race-baiting, and economic rioting were the prime sources of potential turmoil.
+The show deliberately went out of its way to show as many different threats as possible.
+The IRA, White Power groups, "totally not the BNP", eco-terrorists, abortion clinic bombers, a wide variety of ex-Soviet spies/assassins/moles, corrupt banks, all were shown as legitimate threats.
 It even becomes a plot point in at least one episode, where they're trying to work out which of the 10 groups they had flagged launched a chemical attack on London.